DreamDevourer/remotish-theme/README.md

 This theme version aims to have Style Fields, global modules, 31 modules, trending modules and style HubL variables referenced globally from fields.json and all style.css.

+## Version  2.0

+The theme is now polished, optimized and ready to be used daily.
+Various bug fixes and images optimized, as well lazy load has been added to all modules.

 ## Contributing

 If you’re interested in contributing to the Remotish Theme, please read enter in contact our access the GitHub Repository.